maisiesadler/api-generation/docs/blog.md

 I worked iteratively like this while implementing different bits of the model, adding attributes for `JsonPropertyName`, adding the namespace, etc until I got a feel for what the roslyn models look like.

-I also set up an example project so I would know when the types I was creating actually generated something that compiled and could be worked with.
+I also set up an example project so I would know when the types I was creating generated something that compiles and could be worked with.
 This was created using `dotnet new webapi` and removing the default controller.
 The generated code is all under `./generated` and is deleted and recreated each time the tool runs.
 View the example project [here](https://github.com/maisiesadler/api-generation/tree/main/example).

 ## The Result

 The idea works!
-I can generate a usable API from an openapi spec - this is really cool!
+I can generate a usable API from an OpenAPI spec - this is really cool!

 ## Configurable or Opinionated

-One of the aims of this would be that it keeps code consistent across projects and so that means the generated code is opionated and I was making a lot of decisions about what the code looks like along the way.
+One of the aims of this would be that it keeps code consistent across projects and so that means the generated code is opinionated and I was making a lot of decisions about what the code looks like along the way.

-In the balance between configurable and opinionated this definitely leans towards opionated.
+In the balance between configurable and opinionated, this leans towards opinionated.

-Wonder if the openapi spec gives us enough info, or if there would need to be another layer above the openapi spec to generate both?
+Wonder if the OpenAPI spec gives us enough info, or if there would need to be another layer above the OpenAPI spec to generate both?

 ## Pros and Cons